dwilliam62/nix-iso/README.md

   COSMIC/GNOME builds; if not visible, the CLI command above always works.

 - Available scripts in `~/nix-iso/scripts`:
+  - install-btrfs.sh
-  - install-btrfs.sh — Btrfs with subvolumes @, @home, @nix, @snapshots; zstd
+    — Btrfs with subvolumes @, @home, @nix, @snapshots; zstd compression
-    compression
   - install-ext4.sh — ext4 installer (enable fstrim in config)
   - install-xfs.sh — XFS installer (enable fstrim in config)
-  - install-zfs.sh — ZFS with sensible defaults; legacy mountpoints; generates networking.hostId
-  -
-  > The following scripts should be considered EXPERMIMENTAL They are currently
+  - > The following scripts should be considered EXPERMIMENTAL They are currently
     > a work-in-progress (Aug 2025) None should be used for production purposes of
     > any kind. _You have been warned!_
   -
-  - install-bcachefs.sh — bcachefs with --compression=zstd
-  - install-zfs-boot-mirror.sh — ZFS mirroring on boot drive
   - install-btrfs-boot-mirror.sh — Btrfs mirroring on boot drive

 - Run as root; the scripts will self-elevate via sudo when possible: